Beard Grooming Tips: How to Maintain an Awesome-Looking Beard

 OK, so you’ve grown the beard you’ve always dreamed of and perhaps even paired it with a great-looking mustache.
-Other men are impressed and the ladies want to get close to you and, damn, life is good.
+Other men are impressed and life is good.

-In fact, the next step—maintaining your awesome look through proper beard grooming is just as important.
-It’s like owning the car you’ve always wanted.
+In fact, the next step—maintaining your awesome look through proper beard grooming—is just as important.
+It’s like owning a really nice car.
 Once you have it, do you neglect it through poor maintenance?
 Do you forget to wash it for months on end?
-Of course, you don’t.
+Of course you don’t.

 The following is a complete guide to how to maintain a beard.
 We break it down for you while providing the fundamentals of combing, brushing, washing, styling your beard, and more.
 Time to get serious, men.

 Before we get into beard maintenance, do you know what type of beardsman you are?
 Take the quiz to find out if you're the rarest type, and get an exclusive offer on a Beardbrand Beard Oil Starter Kit.

 A lot of growing a beard revolves around properly taking care of it.
 You can condition your beard throughout the day with Beard Oil and Utility Balm.
 You can train the hairs with a Boar’s Hair Beard Brush and a Beard Comb.
 This will also help spread the natural oil (sebum) you produce throughout your beard.
 You can use Beard Trimming Scissors to trim down your beard and mustache, and also get rid of split ends.
 Keeping it clean is as simple as using Beard Wash & Softener a few days a week.

 As you may have already guessed, this is a type of oil you use in your beard to balance its hydration naturally.
 Washing regularly keeps the dirt at bay, but it also strips away some of your beard's natural oil.
 As a result, Beard Oil was developed as a leave-in conditioning product designed to balance the natural oils in your beard and on your skin.